If you or someone you live with is disabled

 • a second bathroom or kitchen

-• another room that is mainly used by the disabled person (for example for providing therapy or storing equipment).
+• another room that's mainly used by the disabled person.
+For example for providing therapy or storing equipment.

-To qualify for a severely mentally impaired Council Tax discount, you must be in receipt of:
+To be eligible for a severely mentally impaired Council Tax discount, you must receive:

 • Attendance Allowance